BerkeleyLab/upcxx/src/README.md

   Target immediately does address translation and enqueues sender's command as lpc, no GET == zero copy! `cleanup` AM's back to sender to `upcxx::deallocate` command.

+## Memory Kinds

+### Memory Kind constants

+The `memory_kind` enum lives in "memory\_kind.hpp", and many class templates and function templates elsewhere are parametric on its values.
+Our implementation maintains and relies on the unspecified invariant that values form a 0-based enumeration, where 0 is host memory and the max value is `memory_kind::any`.
+Preprocessor defines in from "memory\_kind.hpp" and "device\_fwd.hpp" advertise properties of the configured-in memory kinds for conditional compilation in runtime code.

+### Memory Kind implementation strategy

+GASNet provides a memory kinds feature that enables offloaded, direct GPU<->network transfers, using technologies such as GPU Direct RDMA on NVIDIA GPUs.
+Such features have the potential to provide enormous performance advantages by eliminating intermediate copies and host CPU involvement, so the goal is to use these features whenever possible.
+However the availability of these features is highly dependent on hardware, OS, network stack and other system-specific details.
+As a result, GASNet-level memory kinds currently only function over a subset of network conduits and configurations, and have some usage caveats.

+As such, the UPC++ implementation includes a fallback reference implementation of each memory kind which requires only device driver support and does not rely upon the corresponding GASNet memory kind.
+At configure time, each libupcxx build determines whether "native" GASNet memory kinds or "reference" memory kinds will be used for each enabled memory kind; this information is advertised to runtime code in `UPCXXI_GEX_MK_*` defines.
+Every UPC++-level device class provides an internal `static constexpr use_gex_mk()` query indicating whether that memory kind is configured to use native GASNet memory kinds.
+These boolean settings are commonly set independently to different values even within a single UPC++ install (for example, some GASNet conduits lack memory kinds support entirely).

+### Devices and Heaps

+Devices like `cuda_device` and `hip_device` are classes that exist mostly to provide a user-facing API (static contants, typedefs, a few standard methods, etc), but the objects themselves contain very little state -- basically just a `device_id` (which also serves as active bit) and a `heap_idx`.

+`heap_idx` is an internal, process-local index into a process-wide, fixed-size registry of device heaps maintained by `backend::heap_state`.
+These indexes are stored as an explicit field in `global_ptr` for device-enabled builds and identify the heap which contains the raw address.
+This explicit design means we never need to "search" for an address within a table of heap boundaries to identify the corresponding heap/device. `heap_idx==0` always corresponds to the host shared memory heap created by `upcxx::init()`, although it has no corresponding `heap_state` object. `heap_idx==-1` is used internally by `upcxx::copy()` to indicate the private host heap, which also has no corresponding `heap_state` object.
+Other (positive) heap indexes correspond to heaps created for devices and active heaps have a corresponding `heap_state` object tracking their state. `heap_idx`'s corresponding to heaps using native GASNet memory kinds maintain the invariant of numerical equality to the corresponding GASNet endpoint index, which is used for issuing kind-enabled GASNet communication.
+Aside from the special case of `heap_idx==0`, we notably do NOT maintain any single-valued invariants for `heap_idx` values across processes, because the user-facing design does not allow it.
+In particular, `heap_idx` validity is a rank-specific property, and `heap_idx` values corresponding to a reference device kind are only meaningful to the process owning that heap.

+`heap_state` is the base class for an inheritance hierarchy that pulls in kind-independent GASNet objects (for heaps using native kinds) and kind-specific driver state into a `device_heap_state<Device>` object, which tracks state information for an open device.
+Each `heap_state` object also contains a pointer to a `detail::device_allocator_base` object, a base class for a hierarchy ending in the user-facing `upcxx::device_allocator<Device>`.
+That hierarchy pulls in device-specific code from `detail::device_allocator_core<Device>`, and includes a device-independent `detail::segment_allocator` that implements the actual user-facing allocator (operating within an abstract range of device addresses corresponding to the device heap).

+### `upcxx::copy()` Data Movement and Events

+Everything described thus far is basically setup boilerplate for creating and destroying devices and heap allocators to reach steady-state.
+The main point of this feature is, of course, to enable data movement involving devices, via the main workhorse `upcxx::copy()`.
+Its implementation lives in "copy.hpp", which contains a dizzying number of specialized implementations, where a combination of static and dynamic information about the requested transfer is used to select the code path used to service a particular copy request.
+Examples include specializations for: optimizing host-to-host copies via `rput`/`rget`, recognizing host buffers belonging to `local_team()` peers and leveraging explicit shared-memory bypass, converting put-like copies into RDMA gets to optimize remote completion latency, and dispatching to a native GASNet memory kinds RDMA vs mediating a reference memory kinds transfer that explicitly stages through host memory on one or both sides.

+The details of the copy logic tree are beyond the scope of this overview.
+However the key interaction with individual memory kinds takes place in `detail::rma_copy_local`, where each kind provides a callback (e.g.
+`detail::cuda_copy_local()`) that transfers data between locally-mapped host buffers and/or device buffers with affinity to this process of the same kind (but possibly different devices of that kind).
+In addition to the obvious buffer addresses, heap indexes and buffer length, the callback is also provided a pointer to a heap-allocated `backend::device_cb` object that encapsulates an opaque continuation.
+The kind callback function is responsible for populating the opaque `device_cb.event` field to represent the in-flight asynchronous device transfer, and queueing the `device_cb` onto a kind-specific queue that lives in `backend::persona_device_state` (which is part of the persona state for the initiating persona).
+Those queues are serviced during internal progress by some kind-specific code in `burst_device()` to reap device event completions and execute the `device_cb` continuation.